More and more couples are living together without getting married and many people

 - How property, assets and income should be divided if you should split up

-There are the usual legal provisions that need to be included such as factual information about the parties and any children, especially if they will be living at the property, confirmation that both parties’ have received independent legal advice, that the agreement in entered into freely and voluntarily and that the parties’ intend legal consequences to flow from it.
+There are the usual legal provisions that need to be included such as factual information about the parties and any children, especially if they will be living at the property, confirmation that both parties have received independent legal advice, and that the agreement is entered into freely and voluntarily and that the parties’ intend legal consequences to flow from it.

 Whilst the court has the power to overturn or disregard the agreement, in whole or in part, if you have both had independent legal advice and have fully and frankly shared with each other your financial position, it is unlikely to do so.